 - Who Can We Trust?
 I am a young, black, first generation American woman from New York City.
 Following the indictment of George Zimmerman and the murders of Tamir Rice, Michael Brown, Eric Garner, and Akai Gurley by the police, I began to feel extremely weary of authority figures and fearful of any potential interactions between my family and friends […]

-- Help Us Secure Justice for Land Rights Activist Samir Flores Soberanes By Laura Salas On February 20th, Samir Flores Soberanes, popular communicator and activist, was murdered outside his house in Amilcingo, a community located at Morelos state in the eastern center of Mexico.
-His murder took place the day after he publicly announced, once again, his opposition to the Morelos Integral Project (PIM in Spanish) at […]
+- Help Us Secure Justice for Land Rights Activist Samir Flores Soberanes On February 20th, Samir Flores Soberanes, popular communicator and activist, was murdered outside his house in Amilcingo, a community located at Morelos state in the eastern center of Mexico.
+His murder took place the day after he publicly announced, once again, his opposition to the Morelos Integral Project (PIM in Spanish) at a federal government […]

 - Last Month in Video: Cameras got smarter.
 Will we?
 From Florida teens using video as a powerful advocacy tool, to Pakistan's High Court ruling on network shutdowns, to the supercharged technology behind "smart" cameras and facial recognition: this is Last Month in Video, February 2018 edition.